chenxingqiang/jax-ml/doc/glossary.rst

         input ``random_state`` and return a :class:`~numpy.random.RandomState`
         instance.

-        For more details on how to control the randomness of scikit-learn objects and avoid common pitfalls, you may refer to :ref:`randomness`.
+        For more details on how to control the randomness of jax-learn objects and avoid common pitfalls, you may refer to :ref:`randomness`.

     ``scoring``